uranusjr/snafu/README.rst

 Adding Python to PATH stops being a good idea the moment you need a *second* installtion.
-You can only access one Python at a time, and installed scripts from different versions start to mix, which is a bad thing.[#]_ The PATH environment variable is also very tedious and delicate to manipulate.
+You can only access one Python at a time, and installed scripts from different versions start to mix, which is a bad thing. [#]_ The PATH environment variable is also very tedious and delicate to manipulate.

 .. [#] This is not a Windows-only problem, but also exactly why tutorials these
        days don’t recommand installing Python via `python.org`_, but with platform-specific tools instead.
+Windows is the only mainstream operation system without a good Python verions management tool.

 .. _`python.org`: https://www.python.org